shivam0626/weather-app/README.md

 ![w-2](https://user-images.githubusercontent.com/101569590/226254815-d777676f-de9a-4c15-a57f-70817e0a035a.PNG)

-2. Search weather of oof any location.
+2. Search weather of any location.
 3. Access Current Location weather .
 4. Hourly and Daily forecast.
 5. Can see temperature in celcius and farenheight according to oyur need.